 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-And, these days, families are starting to explore and enjoy the island as much as backpackers and independent travellers have been doing for years.
+These days, families are starting to explore and enjoy the island of Taiwan as much as backpackers and independent travellers have been doing for years.

 So what joys are there in Taiwan for kids and what are the best things to do for the whole family in Taiwan?